adobe/aepsdk-core-ios/Documentation/StyleGuide.md

 Keys used to store values within `UserDefaults` or any other local storage should be of the following pattern:

 - The constant definition should be in all uppercase
-- String value for the key should be all lowercase seperated by periods
+- String value for the key should be all lowercase separated by periods
 - Be defined within an `enum` named `DataStoreKeys`

 Preferred: